 - 4. If you want you can save the output layer as a file or just run the algorithm and save the temporary output layer later. - 5.
 Click Run to generate the distance matrix layer. - 6.
-Open the attribute table of the generated layer: values refer to the distances between the distance\points features and their two nearest points in the Sampled Points layer:
+Open the attribute table of the generated layer: values refer to the distance between the distance_points features and their two nearest points in the Sampled Points layer: